 Who’s using Micro?

-There’s a Users page with a list of companies using Micro.
 Many more are also using it but not yet publicly listed.
 Feel free to add your company if you’re using Micro.

 How do I use Micro?

-Can I use something besides Consul?
+Can I use something instead of Consul?

 Yes!
 The registry for service discovery is completely pluggable as is every other package.
 Consul was used as the default due to its features and simplicity.